nodesource/nsolid-aws/README.md

 [Amazon Web Services](https://aws.amazon.com/) (AWS) offers reliable, scalable, and inexpensive cloud computing services.
 Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to AWS for cloud access to the only Node.js platform built for mission-critical applications.

+### License Key
+If you don't already have a license key, please visit the NodeSource website to start your [trial service](https://pages.nodesource.com/nsolid-free-trial.html).

 ## Getting Started with N|Solid on AWS

-Easily run N|Solid in AWS using our [CloudFormation Templates](templates/).
-You can find a list of templates and their descriptions in the template's [README.md](/templates/README.md).
-Once you find a template you want to use, simply click the deploy button.
+Easily run N|Solid in AWS using our [CloudFormation](https://aws.amazon.com/cloudformation/) templates.
+You can find a list of templates and their descriptions in the [README.md](/templates/README.md).

-Follow these steps to use the [CloudFormation](https://aws.amazon.com/cloudformation/) templates in `aws-nsolid`:
+Follow these steps to use the CloudFormation templates in `aws-nsolid`:

 1. Find the template you want to run in the `/templates` folder, then click the **Deploy to AWS** button.